marinebon/mbon-dashboard-server/README.md

     Volumes are generally too large for git, so you should manage backups of these directories.
     A strategy for this is not included.
 3. Setting passwords & configuration in `.env`.
-    This file should not be added to git for security reasons and a backup strategy for this file is not included.
+    This file should not be added to git for security reasons.
+    A backup strategy for this file is not included.

+It is suggested that you configure each container one-at-a-time.
+To do this simply comment out the relevant sections of docker-compose.yml.

 ### Setup Checklist
 1. fork this repo & clone your fork to local machine